Kuma110011/8431-Group10/README.md

 Do you like this user? (yes/no/exit): yes
 ```

 + Type `2` to view user's own profile, and the user can edit/delete profile, or go back to the user menu.
-In the edition mode, the original content is preserved in brackets to allow user review.
-Note that the program only allow user to edit `name, gender, location, interest, and introduction`.
-Leaves the line blank and hit `enter` if no changes are going to made.
+In the edition mode, the original contents are preserved in brackets for review.
+Note that the program only allows user to edit `name, gender, location, interest, and introduction`.
+Leave the line blank and hit `enter` if no changes are going to made.

 ```
 Options: